 While you may think that your dental mouth is the only home, the truth is that your mouth is full of natural bacteria.
 As the bacteria grow, it releases the gas in the form of waste.
 Also, bacteria help in the development of plaque and tartar on your teeth.
 If the plaque is allowed to accumulate on the retainer, it, in turn, produces a strong odor that many people describe as a “pop” smell.
 Not exactly what you want to put in your mouth.

 Smelling your retainer starts with your mouth, not your retainer.
 You should brush twice a day and floss once a day.
 But that is not always enough.
 You need to make sure you are removing all the hidden food particles on which the bacteria eat.
 This means brushing after every meal.
 And it is very important to do flossing at least once a day.
 Although you can’t find hidden food particles between your teeth, but bacteria!

 Not necessarily, but they can be painful and annoying because your tongue is continuously touching them.
 But once it enters, it goes away very quickly.

 The most important thing about getting rid of your permanent retainer is to get it removed by an orthodontic professional to avoid damage to your teeth and possible injury to your mouth.
-Your doctor will remove the bonding cement from the dental drill, easily remove permanent retainer, and clean and polish the tooth surface.
+Your doctor will remove the bonding cement from the dental drill.

 If you are in pain, you should be able to explain to your orthodontist that you need to see because your retainer is cutting your tongue.
 This is usually a pretty quick fix for them.